A Complete Guide to Digital Nomads & Taxes in Hong Kong

 For starters, nomadic workers can take advantage of the flexible taxation laws of tax havens by becoming a non-resident in their home country and demonstrating that they have permanently cut off ties.
 Some of the benefits include:

-• No capital exchange control regulations which promote free repatriation of income;
+- No capital exchange control regulations that promote free repatriation of income;

 Setting up a business in a tax haven can also help nomadic workers save on taxes, provided the business operations are carried out elsewhere.
 For example, there are no withholding taxes on any interest and dividends earned from shareholding, investments, and deposits;